 Recognize the signs and symptoms of carbon monoxide poisoning and act quickly.
-Early symptoms of CO poisoning can be confused with symptoms of viral illnesses like the common cold, seasonal flu, and COVID-19 (headache, dizziness, weakness, upset stomach, vomiting, chest pain, and confusion).
+Carbon monoxide poisoning is a medical emergency.
+Early symptoms of carbon monoxide poisoning can be mistaken for symptoms of common illnesses like colds, flu or COVID-19.
+Symptoms may include headache, dizziness, weakness, upset stomach, vomiting, chest pain and confusion.
+If symptoms improve when you go outside, consider carbon monoxide poisoning a possibility.